thehyve/delphyne/docs/code_mapper.rst

 Using a mapping dictionary
 ----------------------------

-The mapping dictionary :mod:`~src.delphyne.model.mapping.code_mapper.MappingDict.lookup()` method provides a way to retrieve mapping information for a single source term at a time:
+The mapping dictionary :meth:`~.MappingDict.lookup()` method provides a way to retrieve mapping information for a single source term at a time:

 .. code-block:: python

    mapping = mapping_dict.lookup('R51')

-The method retrieves by default a list of :mod:`~src.delphyne.model.mapping.code_mapper.CodeMapping` objects, capturing information about both the source and target terms.
+The method retrieves by default a list of :class:`.CodeMapping` objects, capturing information about both the source and target terms.
-If a code is not found in the mapping dictionary, :mod:`~src.delphyne.model.mapping.code_mapper.MappingDict.lookup()` generates a :mod:`~src.delphyne.model.mapping.code_mapper.CodeMapping` object with both `source_concept_id` and `target_concept_id` set to `0`.
+If a code is not found in the mapping dictionary, :meth:`~.MappingDict.lookup()` generates a :class:`.CodeMapping` object with both `source_concept_id` and `target_concept_id` set to `0`.

 If you are only interested in the target `concept_id`, use the option `target_concept_id_only=True`.